hypertrack/ridesharing-android/README.md

 In HyperTrackViews SDK snippets, both Driver and Rider apps are using this ID to display driver on a map.

+## How Ridesharing sample apps use HyperTrack API

+Ridesharing apps use [HyperTrack Trips API](https://docs.hypertrack.com/#guides-apis-usage-trips) to create and complete trips.

-## How Ridesharing sample apps use HyperTrackViews SDK
+## How Ridesharing sample apps use HyperTrack Views SDK

 Both Rider and Driver apps use [HyperTrackViews SDK](https://github.com/hypertrack/views-android) to display realtime location and trip updates on a map.